Agile10-minute read

 Essential SAFe

 Essential SAFe is the foundation of SAFe and must be mastered before moving on to any of the subsequent configurations.
-It utilizes established Scrum roles such as Scrum master, product manager, and product owner, and also introduces a new role: release train engineer.
+It utilizes established Scrum roles such as Scrum master and product owner, and also introduces a new role: release train engineer.
 This person acts as a servant-leader and ART coach, guiding teams to align their goals.
 There can be between five and 12 teams in an ART, with each ART capable of delivering a complete solution.

 Large Solution

-This configuration sits atop Essential SAFe and introduces a concept called “solution train.”
+This configuration sits atop Essential SAFe and introduces a concept called solution train.
 It’s used when building large and complex solutions that require the coordination of multiple ARTs—potentially hundreds or even thousands of people—working on the same value stream.
 For example, if you work at Microsoft and have three separate teams programming Excel, Word, and PowerPoint, they are all contributing to the same value stream: Microsoft Office.

 Portfolio